robinhood/faust/docs/userguide/application.rst

 .. seealso::

-    See the :ref:`guide-tables` guide for more information about tables and sets.
+    - The :ref:`guide-tables` gudie -- for more information about tables and sets.

 ``@app.agent()`` -- Define a new stream processor
 -------------------------------------------------